-The minimum requirement for the degree is the major as set out above.
-However, you may also take a second major (sometimes called a double major) as part of your degree.
-At present, you can complete a second major in Aboriginal Studies or History from the schedule of subjects listed for this degree (see page 5).
-You can also take a second major in other disciplines offered by the University (for example, English Literatures, Economics or Politics) but to complete those majors, you need to commute to Wollongong.
+The minimum requirement for the degree is the Major as set out above.
+However, you may also take a second Major (sometimes called a Double Major) as part of your degree.
+At present, you can complete a second Major in Indigenous Studies or History from the schedule of subjects listed for this degree (see page 5).
+You can also take a second Major in other disciplines offered by the University (for example, English Literatures, Economics or Politics) but to complete those Majors, you need to commute to Wollongong.
+If the two Majors have common subjects, students can count one subject twice towards the Majors but cannot count the credit points twice towards those required for the degree.